Fakecrafter/2d-rpg/README.md

+### LOST in Space

-A pokemon-like 2D rpg written in Go with ebiten.
+A pokemon-like 2D rpg written in Lua with löve2D.